 - 2 - 3.4 oz. boxes instant pistachio pudding mix

 - 1 1/2 tsp. almond extract

 - chocolate sauce optional garnish

-In a large bowl, combine graham cracker crumbs, ground almonds, butter, and sugar.
+In a large bowl, combine graham cracker crumbs, ground almonds, sugar, and butter.

 Mix until thoroughly combined.

-Press into the bottom of a greased 8-inch springform pan.
+Press into the bottom and about an inch up the sides of a greased 9-inch springform pan.

 In a large mixing bowl, beat cream cheese until smooth.